thingsiplay/bsmenu/README.md

 # bsmenu
 bash select menu - Create menu from arguments or stdin and output selection to stdout.

+A simple menu system written in Bash.
+A number, as well as if only one entry is left, will select an entry.
+The selected entry is printed to stdout.
+Any other character is used to filter the list of available entries further down.
+Each argument to the program will be a menu entry.
+Alternatively use single dash `-` as option to read each line from stdin as a menu entry.

 Output from help:

 ```